top of page

 Watch the Replay >>

-This session took place on January 13, 2026.
+This session occurred on January 13, 2026.
 Speakers covered the impact of addiction on public health, the indispensable roles of the CDC and SAMHSA in combating substance use disorders by supporting treatment and prevention services, and the economic and human consequences of underfunding for states and constituents.

 Part II – Scientific Foundations for Our Response to Addiction

-This session will highlight ongoing and future scientific advancements in addiction research, showcase NIH’s role in developing new treatments and preventive interventions, and emphasize the importance of ongoing federal leadership and investment in addiction science and services.
+This session occurred on February 5, 2026.
+Speakers highlighted ongoing and future scientific advancements in addiction research, showcased NIH’s role in developing new treatments and preventive interventions, and emphasized the importance of ongoing federal leadership and investment in addiction science and services.

-Part III – Connecting Science to Public Health Policy (TBD)
+Part III – Connecting Addiction Science to Public Health Policy

 This session will focus on bridging scientific research with impactful public health policy, aiming to create a more effective and efficient system of services.
 The discussion will address the critical question: Do investments in research and evidence-based programs make a difference in public health outcomes?

-This session will feature prevention scientists whose research has led to a better understanding of the causal mechanisms of substance misuse and addiction and strategies to prevent pathways to substance use in our youth.
+This session will showcase how prevention research has led to a better understanding of the causal mechanisms of substance misuse and addiction, leading to the development of programs, policies, and practices to prevent pathways to substance use in our youth.

-Part V – The Criticality of Community Engaged Research (TBD)
+Part V – The Importance of Community Engaged Research to Reduce Substance Use and Promote Community Well-Being

 This session will focus on the essential role that community involvement plays in advancing research related to substance use prevention, intervention, and recovery.
 Drawing on diverse expertise, the session will highlight how engaging communities not only enhances the relevance and effectiveness of research but also ensures that policies and interventions are culturally responsive and sustainable.